 I have a vague recollection of what went on with my weekend last week because I literally didn’t have any sleep.
 Ykaie and Cyra got sick.
 They had colds, coughs and incessant fever during night time.
 On the first night that they got sick, I gave them soup from the instant noodles cups we have stocked at home.
 Soup is the only thing they would want to eat.
 I guess that’s because it’s easier to eat and it’s very comforting, they didn’t even want the noodles that came with the soup.

 I couldn’t feed them instant soup the whole time they’re sick.
 They need something that’s comforting but also nutritious at the same time.
-So I decided to go to the market the following morning and bought some ingredients for good old Chicken Soup.
+So I decided to go to the market the following morning to buy some ingredients for good old Chicken Soup.

 This Chicken Soup became Cyra and Ykaie’s little hugs….
 I can tell they felt better after eating it, although they left some of chicken pieces in the bowl.
 At least I am assured that what they ate — or slurped — was natural and nutritious.